MilaNLProc/simple-generation/README.md

 ## Features

 - any model that can be loaded with `AutoModelForCausalLM` or `AutoModelForSeq2SeqLM`
+- batched inference for speed
+- auto find best batch size
-- loading with 8bit or 4bit quantization
+- loading models with 8bit or 4bit quantization
-- batched inference using `datasets` and `tqdm`
 - carbon emission estimates using `codecarbon`
 - auto gpus placement and inference
 - prefix addition
-- only torch checkpoints are supported

 ### WIP

 - load and attach LoRA weights
-- auto find a good batch size
 - auto find the best device placement for speed
 - make emission tracking optional and logs less invasive

+### What Is Not Supported

+- Frameworks other than torch
+- Models not in the Huggingface Hub

 ## Install